piotrekmonko/django_test_async/README.rst

 Important:

-- `test_async` command substitutes settings.DATABASES engines
+- 'test_async' command substitutes settings.DATABASES engines
         with 'django.db.backends.sqlite3'
-- `--processes` parameter controls how many threads will be used, defaults to the number of CPUs, some experimantation needed for best result
+- '--processes' parameter controls how many threads will be used, defaults to the number of CPUs, some experimantation needed for best result
 - some tests might not work in parallel, TODO: add a conditional context manager there